 Going out in Gay Belfast this month?
 If you're planning a trip to Belfast and want to know what's available or if you've lived in Belfast all your life but never set foot on the Gay Scene, then we hopes this information will help you find your way about Belfast.
 The Scene in Belfast is located just north of the City Centre in the Cathedral Quarter.
-Check out the Gay Belfast Scene Map.
-Let the Gay Belfast website plan your day: Click Here.
-If you see something which we haven't included please contact us and let us know.
-If you run a gay venue or event and want to be listed, remember to contact us; its free to list on our website.
+Please Note that the Gay Belfast website closed down in September 2015 and the information below may be out of date.

 Kremlin: Belfast's best gay owned dance club for men and women.
 The Kremlin is located at Donegall Street.
-Tel: 028 9031 9061.
-To find the Kremlin see our Location Map.
+Tel: 028 9031 6060.

 White's Tavern: gay friendly bar on Winecellar Entry with the occasional gay night.
 This a very friendly bar that is worth a look in the afternoon.
 The has been serving Belfast drinkers since 1630.

 The Spaniard: Gay friendly Cathedral Quarter bar and "Tapas Bar" at Skipper Street.
 The "Belfast/Basque" style bar is worth a visit for its tapas and cocktails.
 Great fun.